Suffering in the Life of a Christian - Part 2

 In Romans 8 Paul wrote: “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 (Romans 8:28, emphasis added).
 When Paul taught that God causes all things to work together for the good of His people, he meant even the hard and painful things: the distresses, infirmities, losses, troubles, and hardships of all kinds that God allows to affect the lives of His people.

 It can be very difficult for us to come to terms with sufferings and losses that our sovereign God allows to affect our lives apart from any wrongdoing of our own.
 However, it is precisely these sufferings that are for believers a share in the sufferings of Christ.
-These are sufferings that God allows and actually ordains that we are to endure as part of His plan for our lives, and they manifest themselves even as we walk in obedience to His word.
+These are sufferings that God ordains that we will endure as part of His plan for our lives, and they manifest themselves even as we walk in obedience to His word.
 These sufferings will be realized in our lives in the ways and in the measure that our sovereign God determines for each of us, and they will achieve for us a share in Christ’s eternal glory.

 Even if we should find ourselves suffering as a consequence of our own wrongdoing, we as believers can take great comfort in knowing that all things will be made to work together for the good of those who love God.
 Such sufferings are for us the discipline of God, which serves to separate us from our sin and restore us to obedience so that we may be useful in His service and fruitful (Hebrews 12:1-13, 2 Timothy 2:19-21).
 As those who have been called to faith in Jesus Christ according to God’s eternal purpose, we have been given the blessed encouragement and promise that every circumstance and condition of our lives will be made to work together for our eternal good and glory together with His Son.